CBSE Syllabus for Class 12 Physics Academic Year 2020-2021

 Chapter 14 – Semiconductor Electronics:Materials, Devices And Simple Circuits

-Semiconductors are the core fundamental materials which are used in solid-state electronic devices such as transistors, diodes etc. The material’s atomic structure decides whether the material will turn out to be a metal, semiconductor or insulator.
-Semiconductors could also be elements such as Ge, Si or compounds such as CdS or GaAs.
+Semiconductors are essential materials used in solid-state electronic devices such as diodes and transistors.
+The atomic structure of a material determines whether it behaves as a metal, semiconductor or insulator.
+Semiconductor materials can be elements, such as silicon (Si) or germanium (Ge), or compounds such as cadmium sulfide (CdS) or gallium arsenide (GaAs).

 Chapter 15 – Communication Systems